 - A. If there is a severe thunderstorm or tornado warning, the person with a mobility disability shall try to evacuate to the basement or designated shelter in the building.
-If unable to evacuate, the person will stay in the room and if possible go into an interior wall area or bathroom.
-The person also may call Public Safety at 651-962-5555 and advise the dispatcher of the location and any special assistance they need. - B. Other evacuations for emergencies will be based on the nature of the emergency.
-Except in a natural gas evacuation, the person may call Public Safety at 651-962-5555 and advise the dispatcher of the room location and assistance that may be needed.
+If unable to evacuate, the person will stay in the room and if possible go into an interior wall area or bathroom. - B. Other evacuations for emergencies will be based on the nature of the emergency.
+Except in a natural gas evacuation, the person may call emergency services and advise the dispatcher of the room location and assistance that may be needed.